Find providers

 For some patients, a provider may prescribe non-stimulant medication for ADHD treatment.
 This is usually considered an option when stimulant medication is not working, or the side effects are too severe.
 These medications increase levels of norepinephrine and help with memory and focus.
 Antidepressants like Pamelor, as well as other medications like Strattera, can also be used to treat ADHD.

-Get an ADHD Diagnosis and Treatment With Help From Klarity
+Get an ADHD Diagnosis and Treatment Plan With Help From Klarity

 Sources